davetaz/elite-xpressnet-old/README.md

 TODO:

-Stop points from trying to change multiple times (output their state with above)

-Rewite serialisation code to get each object (Train, Sections, Signals)
+[ON HOLD] Rewite serialisation code to get each object (Train, Sections, Signals)